preed/git-vendor-mirror/README.md

 # Intro

-`git-vendor-mirror` is tool with strong, release engineering-informed opinions on managing third-party source code, your software supply chain, and it integrates with the software you're building.
-See DESIGN.md for more details on its history, its purpose, its design goals, and its design non-goals.
+`git-vendor-mirror` is a tool with strong, release engineering-informed opinions on managing third-party source code, your software supply chain.
+It integrates with the software you're building.
+See [DESIGN.md](https://github.com/preed/git-vendor-mirror/blob/master/DESIGN.md) for more details on its history, its purpose, its design goals, and its design non-goals.

 `git-vendor-mirror` basically provides a way to "fork" GitHub (and non-GitHub!) repositories without actually employing the Git-concept of a fork.
 In effect, it's a tool to manage leveraging Git and Git-concepts to replicate the behavior of CVS's "vendor branch" pattern.